Our Story

 Jeannie and Nick first met while playing Greek blues (Rebetica) in a trendy Yorkville Club called Click.
 Performing together since 1997, the two have performed Greek nights, festivals, Weddings, baptisms and corporate Greek themed celebrations throughout Canada’s west coast, Southern Ontario, Athens and Koroni Greece.

-HIGHLIGHTS of these years include: playing Greek Blues at Click, performing under Acropolis in Monastiraki, Greece and accompanying recording artist John Katevas.
+playing Greek Blues at Click, performing under Acropolis in Monastiraki, Greece and accompanying recording artist John Katevas.